LDGNet-project/LDGNet/README.md

 }
 ```

+---

 ## Acknowledgements

-This work builds on the strengths of leading multimodal frameworks and pushes the boundaries of sarcasm detection with unique debate-based methodologies.
+This project builds on the strengths of existing multimodal frameworks and pushes the boundaries of sarcasm detection using a unique debate-based methodology.

 ---